vmware-tanzu/velero/site/content/docs/main/api-types/backup.md

           matchLabels:
             app: velero
             component: server
         # An array of hooks to run before executing custom actions.
-Currently only "exec" hooks are supported.
+Only "exec" hooks are supported.
         pre:
           -
             # The type of hook.
 This must be "exec".
             exec:
               # The name of the container where the command will be executed.
 If unspecified, the